Log Home Insurance: Why It Costs More & How to Find Coverage

 Elevated Fire Risk

-Logs are combustible — that's an unavoidable fact.
+Logs are combustible, and that's an unavoidable fact.
 While thick solid logs actually have a slower initial ignition rate than thin stud framing, once they catch fire they burn longer and are far more difficult to extinguish.
 Insurers factor this in, particularly for homes in forested or mountainous areas where wildfire exposure is high.

 This is compounded by the fact that most log homes sit in rural settings, often far from fire stations and hydrants.
-Insurers use fire protection class (FPC) ratings to measure a home's distance from emergency services, and rural log homes frequently land in the worst-rated categories — translating directly into higher premiums.
-In wildfire-prone states, log home premiums in high-risk zones have surged dramatically in recent years.
+Insurers use fire protection class (FPC) ratings to measure a home's distance from emergency services, and rural log homes frequently land in the worst-rated categories, translating directly into higher premiums.
+In wildfire-prone states, log home premiums in high-risk zones have surged dramatically, and understanding wildfire coverage and costs is essential for owners in the western U.S.

 Trusted by Thousands